 Here, the range of a Wi-Fi Extender will depend on the product’s capacity.

 This information can be found on the product’s box, label, or manual, and commonly added on advertising the product.
 When buying online, this information is presented in the product description.

 For example, the Netgear EX7300 range extender can cover up to 2,000 sq. ft. at 2,200mbps speed.
 On the other hand, the cheaper TP-Link AC1750 extender can spread your Wi-Fi converge in the same range (2,000sq. ft.) but only supports up to 1,750 Mbps.

 Cheaper products tend to sacrifice the speed with the distance extended and covered.

 Take note: the speed of the Wi-Fi range extender will also affect your internet’s performance.
 If you want the best speed for the farthest reach, you might want to consider a mesh network instead.

-For multiple rooms and floors, extending your Wi-Fi with a Wireless Extender is still possible.
+Extending your Wi-Fi with a Wireless Extender is still possible for multiple rooms and floors.
 However, the performance will likely be subpar because of the physical obstructions.

 Extenders simply amplify and “rebroadcasts” the Wi-Fi signals.
 It would still get affected by walls and other physical barriers.

-This doesn’t apply to Wi-Fi extenders that directly connect to the router with an ethernet dock.
+This doesn’t apply to Wi-Fi extenders directly connecting to the router with an ethernet dock.
 It would also not affect users who are using Powerline Wi-Fi extenders.

-The reason for this is because of the reliability of wired networks upon traveling from one corner of the house to another.
-The flow of internet connection is not hampered by any physical obstructions when it comes to wired networks.
+This is because of the reliability of wired networks upon traveling from one corner of the house to another.
+The flow of internet connection is not hampered by any physical obstructions regarding wired networks.